 No matter what’s going on in the world at large, keeping accurate track of time and attendance will always be necessary for human resources and finance departments.
 No one wants to deal with late or incorrect paychecks during a time when securing food and household items is more important than ever.
 The fact is, many businesses are still using manual pay clock methods that could result in errors when there are better solutions available.

-Even when manual methods like a physical time clock are necessary, you can automate certain steps to ensure your employees are paid correctly at the end of each pay period.
+Even when manual methods like a mechanical time clock are necessary, you can automate certain steps to ensure your employees are paid correctly at the end of each pay period.
 The more you can automate the process, the more you can avoid time consuming mistakes.
 (We recommend biometric time clocks and contactless methods to protect your business.)

 It’s vital that payroll be completed with as few manual inputs as possible.
 This holds true during a pandemic, when your workforce may be scattered and handling other challenges.
 You might be without key employees at various times, which can further throw your payroll process off or out of sync.